-Serum Institute of India CEO Adar Poonawalla's luxurious abode in Pune is adorned with rare paintings and boasts of stunning architecture
+Serum Institute of India CEO Adar Poonawalla's luxurious abode in Pune is adorned with rare paintings

 Images: Vikas Khot